Church of the Holy Apostles Peter and Paul, Ras: Middle Ages

-Sometime before 1163, Stefan Nemanja, then only a Prince, was baptized in the church.
-In 1166, Stefan Nemanja acquired the throne of Serbia with the title of Grand Prince.
+By the mid-12th century, after constant conflicts between the Bulgarians, Byzantines and Serbs, the area of Ras was finally conquered and controlled by the Serbs, who greatly renovated it hence becoming centre of defence and residency for the Serbian Principality.
+Sometime before 1163, Stefan Nemanja, then only a Župan, was baptized in the church.
+In 1166, Stefan Nemanja acquired the throne of Serbia with the title of Grand Župan.
 He was married in the church (to Ana); their two sons, Rastko (later known as Saint Sava; l.
-1175-1235), and Stefan Nemanjić, were baptized in the church.
+1175–1235), and Stefan Nemanjić, were baptized in the church.
 Stefan Nemanja held the council that outlawed the Bogumils at the church.